preetiguragol/skc-assignment/README.md

 npm run dev
 ```
 ## How to use
-1. Open the application in your browser (http://localhost:3000 or https://skc-preetiguragol.vercel.app/).
+Open the application in your browser (http://localhost:3000 or https://skc-preetiguragol.vercel.app/).
-2. Go to the Settings page to enter and save your OpenAI API key.
-3. Choose your AI tutor character and start interacting with the AI by asking Python-related questions.
-4. Take quizzes to test and reinforce your Python knowledge.
 ## Deployment

 Deployment: